V (Unknown Mortal Orchestra album): Music and themes

 "Nadja" is a melancholy track characterised by the "quiet sway" of its "gentle" rhythm.
 It features sparse instrumentation that highlights Nielson's "hypnotic" vocals and guitar.
 The lyrics touch upon themes of escape, paranoia, and obsession as Nielson sings, "Nadja baby / Found a strand of your hair and ate it / Couldn't throw away this thing you left behind".
 The song's dark lyrical themes are juxtaposed with the song's "supreme sense of sonic bliss".
 The song has been perceived as being a sequel to "Layla".

 "I Killed Captain Cook" is an acoustic ballad told from the perspective of the Hawaiian who killed the British explorer Captain James Cook, after he attempted to kidnap the ruling Hawaiian chief Kalaniʻōpuʻu in 1779.
 According to the song's press release, the song was written for Nielson's mother, who would "tell him the story as a child with pride".
 The song is unique for employing the Hapa-haole (Half white) tradition of Hawaiian music, which blends traditional Hawaiian melodies with English lyrics.
 The song was heavily influenced by the fingerpicking style known as slack-key guitar.
-Lyrically, Nielson drew inspiration from the work of the Melbourne-based drone metal duo "Divide and Dissolve".
+Lyrically, Nielson drew inspiration from the work of the Melbourne-based drone metal duo Divide and Dissolve.

 Critical reception

-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 76, based on 9 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 76, based on 12 reviews.

-Fred Thomas of AllMusic wrote, "It's just as easy of an album to drift off in thought to as it is to obsess over its patchwork of details and strange coloration, reaching a deeper, more thoughtful expression of the kind of bizarre beauty the band excels at".
+Fred Thomas of AllMusic wrote, "It's just as easy for a listener to drift off in thought as it is to obsess over its patchwork details and strange coloration, reaching a deeper, more thoughtful expression of the kind of bizarre beauty the band excels at."
 Jason Anderson of Uncut gave the album a 9 out of 10 rating, calling it "an album confirming Ruban Nielson's versatility and imagination, as well as a new willingness to escape the nooks and crannies of his own psyche and engage more fully with the world outside".
+Kevin Harley of Record Collector called it Nielson's "most expansive, inviting work yet".

 Victoria Segal of Mojo gave the album 3 out of 5 stars, concluding, "There are featureless patches, bits of white-box real-estate that need a little more character, but there's always something intriguing around V's corners".
 Pitchfork's Marty Sartini Garner wrote, "Ruban Nielson accompanies some of his strongest songwriting and performances to date with foggy production that makes the whole thing feel like a long, rummy sigh".